Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

 ### `eth2 import`

-Import a slashing protection database from a file.
+Imports a slashing protection database from a file.

 #### `from`